liboz/PandemicOnline/README.md

 # TODO

-removeChild on Node (node is removed is not part of this node) https://github.com/facebook/react/issues/11538
+- removeChild on Node (node is removed is not part of this node) https://github.com/facebook/react/issues/11538
+- Implement Contingency Planner